 However, not all employers are covered by FMLA, so the person should ask the Human Resources department if the company complies with the act.
 It may be wise for a person requesting unpaid leave to offer to work part-time or during specified hours.

 The employer may be willing to allow the person to work half-days or only two or three days a week.
 If two people work for the same employer, there may be a limitation of the amount of combined leave they can take.

-Below is a sample request letter for paternity leave.
+Below is a sample paternity leave letter.
 It should be a formal business letter and sent at least one month before the leave will start.
 The employee should keep a copy of the letter.
 It can be hand delivered or sent by registered mail.